MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/author-with-sm.md

 #### Set up the Authoring Tool

-The SCSM2016\_AuthoringTool\_RTM.exe program file contains the Service Manager Authoring Tool .msi installation package and support files.
+The SCSM<version>\_AuthoringTool\_RTM.exe program file contains the Service Manager Authoring Tool .msi installation package and support files.
 This includes the files that are required for customizing default Service Manager forms.
-Ensure that the user who will be running the Authoring Tool has access to the local folder that you used to extract the files from the SCSM2016\_AuthoringTool\_RTM.exe program file.
+Ensure that the user who will be running the Authoring Tool has access to the local folder that you used to extract the files from the SCSM<version>\_AuthoringTool\_RTM.exe program file.

 If Windows Error Reporting is enabled on the computer that is running the Authoring Tool, errors are reported automatically.

 ##### To install the Authoring Tool

 1. Verify that the computer on which you plan to install the Authoring Tool meets the requirements.
-2. Download the [SCSM2016\_AuthoringTool\_RTM.exe](https://www.microsoft.com/download/details.aspx?id=40896) program file from the Microsoft Download Center to the local computer on which you want to install the Authoring Tool.
-Double\-click **SCSM2016\_AuthoringTool\_RTM.exe**.
+2. Download the [SCSM<version>\_AuthoringTool\_RTM.exe](https://www.microsoft.com/download/details.aspx?id=40896) program file from the Microsoft Download Center to the local computer on which you want to install the Authoring Tool.
+Double\-click **SCSM<version>\_AuthoringTool\_RTM.exe**.
-3. In the **WinZip Self\-Extractor - SCSM2016\_AuthoringTool\_RTM.exe** dialog box, type a path to which to extract the files, and then click **Unzip**.
+3. In the **WinZip Self\-Extractor - SCSM<version>\_AuthoringTool\_RTM.exe** dialog box, type a path to which to extract the files, and then click **Unzip**.
 4. Browse to the folder where you extracted the files, expand the **CDImage** folder, and locate **Setup.exe**.
 Double\-click **Setup.exe** to start Setup.
 5. In the Service Manager Authoring Tool Setup Wizard, click **Install the Service Manager Authoring Tool**.
 6. Continue through the **Product registration** and the **Installation location** pages.